 Emotional abuse is non-physical, yet some or a lot of physical abuse can occur in these relationships also.
 We know when we’ve been punched in the face, it hurts, it leaves marks, we feel it, and we see it.
 Yet, due to fear and intimidation, most still don’t leave; psychological abuse hurts us differently, in the most unimaginable ways.
 We just don’t see it happening.
 You just can not see it or feel it.
 Just like physical abuse, psychological abuse causes so much pain.
 Yet, mostly the confusion and pain occur in our hearts, minds and soul.
 Both types of abuse leaving lots of side effects like anxiety, trauma bonding and CPTSD.

 Try reaching out to friends and family you’ve been isolated from.
-Good people who love and care will help you, reaching out online to support groups, where you can speak with those who’ve lived it and understand, to build up your confidence, connect with others, not feel so alone, you can make amazing online friends.
+Genuine people who love and care will help you, reaching out online to support groups, where you can speak with those who’ve lived it and understand, to build up your confidence, connect with others, not feel so alone, you can make amazing online friends.
 Then start getting back out in the world.
 This isn’t easy to start, especially with anxiety.
-Learn your triggers, so you know you.
+Learn your triggers, so you know yourself.
 Find anchor thoughts.
 Keep telling yourself that you are safe now.
 Start by just smiling at people, then say hello.
 It will get easier, and you will get there.

 Most people around narcissistic people no longer feel in control of their own lives, thoughts or feelings.
 We often have to learn how to think for ourselves and put ourselves first without feeling guilty for doing so.